...hand-cutting circles. Lots of them. Like so:

 ...cooking chili AND eating it.
 This is a big deal.
 I hate chili.
 I've hated it all my life, and every time I think that I should give it another chance, I taste it and cringe.
 Then, a few weeks ago, my husband was coerced into entering a chili contest at work.
 We had never made chili before, as the only time chili ever appears in our house is when it is in a take-out container for one.
 Still, I love to cook, and I love my husband, so I compared recipes, looked at the common elements, and modified a recipe that uses accessible ingredients, incorporates lots of heat, and is based on my idea of how chili should taste.
 It actually worked -- he won the contest with a pot of chili that a coworker dubbed "Netflix and Chili."
 I even tried some and thought, huh, not bad.

 A few days ago, my husband was craving chili again, and since I'm the one on summer break, I volunteered to make it for him, not planning to eat much at all.
 I made a few more tweaks to the recipe and included super-fresh veggies from a local farmer's market.
 I ended up eating four bowls of it!
 I share with you the recipe, in case you, like me, hate chili but want to give it another chance.
-(I halved the recipe, since the first time we made it, we needed to use multiple pots to hold it all!).
+(This is the halved version of the recipe, since the first time we made it, we needed to use multiple pots to hold it all!).

 2 tablespoons olive oil0.5 pound ground beef1 pound chuck steak, fat trimmed, cut into 1-inch cubes5 garlic cloves, minced1 jalapeno pepper, minced (reserve some seeds)1 pasilla pepper, minced2-3 Thai bird chiles, minced (seeds left in)1 cup water1 tablespoon ground cumin1 tablespoon chili powder1 teaspoon ground chipotle chili pepper0.5 teaspoon cayenne pepper1 teaspoon dried oregano1 teaspoon salt1 teaspoon sugar1 12-ounce can tomato paste1 15 oz. can crushed tomatoes (Cento is a good brand)1.5 cups seeded and diced Roma tomatoes1-1.5 c. diced Maui or other sweet onions (two small onions)2 diced red bell peppers2 15 oz. cans black beans, drained and rinsed1.5 cup beef broth (approximate)chopped fresh cilantro (optional or to taste)grated sharp cheddar or white cheddar cheese (optional)